icann/rdap-conformance-tool/docs/std_95.md

 }
 ```
 2. For every object of the JSON array, verify that the structure complies with:
-    1. The name of every name/value pair shall be any of: eventAction , eventActor , eventDate or links.
+    1. The name of every name/value pair shall be any of: eventAction, eventActor, eventDate or links.
 ``` json
 {
   "code": -10901,